Brian Eno: Record producer

 From the beginning of his solo career in 1973, Eno was in demand as a record producer.
 The first album with Eno credited as producer was Lucky Leif and the Longships by Robert Calvert.
 Eno's lengthy string of producer credits includes albums for Talking Heads, U2, Devo, Ultravox and James.
 He also produced part of the 1993 album When I Was a Boy by Jane Siberry.
 He won the best producer award at the 1994 and 1996 BRIT Awards.

 Eno has consistently described himself as a "non-musician", using the term "treatments" to describe his modification of the sound of musical instruments, and to separate his role from that of the traditional instrumentalist.
 His skill in using the studio as a compositional tool led in part to his career as a producer.
 His methods were recognised at the time (mid-1970s) as unique, so much so that on Genesis's The Lamb Lies Down on Broadway, he is credited with 'Enossification'; on Robert Wyatt's Ruth Is Stranger Than Richard with a Direct inject anti-jazz raygun and on John Cale's Island albums as simply being "Eno".

 Eno has contributed to recordings by artists as varied as Nico, Robert Calvert, Genesis, David Bowie, and Zvuki Mu, in various capacities such as use of his studio and electronic treatments, vocals, guitar, bass guitar, and under a mononymous stage name (Eno).
-In 1984, he (amongst others) composed and performed the "Prophecy Theme" for the David Lynch film Dune; the rest of the soundtrack was composed and performed by the group Toto.
+In 1984, he (among others) composed and performed the "Prophecy Theme" for the David Lynch film Dune; the rest of the soundtrack was composed and performed by the group Toto.
 Eno produced performance artist Laurie Anderson's Bright Red album, and also composed for it.
 Eno played on David Byrne's musical score for The Catherine Wheel, a project commissioned by Twyla Tharp to accompany her Broadway dance project of the same name.

 He worked with Bowie as a writer and musician on Bowie's influential 1977–79 Berlin Trilogy of albums, Low, "Heroes" and Lodger, on Bowie's later album Outside, and on the song "I'm Afraid of Americans".
 Playing a portable EMS Synthi A synthesiser, Eno created most of the spacey effects on Low.
 After Bowie died in January 2016, following the release of his Blackstar album, Eno said that he and Bowie had been talking about taking Outside, the last album they had worked on together, "somewhere new", and expressed regret that they would not be able to pursue the project.